On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Applications to effective birationality

 \section{Applications to effective birationality}

-We collect in this short section the applications to effective birationality of big and effective line bundles $L$ on projective holomorphic symplectic manifolds.
+We collect in this section the applications to effective birationality of big and effective line bundles $L$ on projective holomorphic symplectic manifolds.

 If one could control the singularities of members of the linear system $|L|$, the existence of a uniform (although not explicit) bound would follow from \cite[Theorem 1.3]{HMX}.
-For the history of the problem of the effectivity of birational pluri(log)canonical maps (and more generally of the Iitaka fibration) in the framework of the MMP and a list of references we refer the interested reader to \cite{HMX}, \cite{BZ} and the very recent \cite{Bi}.
+For the history of the problem of the effectivity of birational pluri(log)canonical maps (and more generally of the Iitaka fibration) in the framework of the MMP and a list of references we refer the interested reader to \cite{HMX}, \cite{BZ} and the very recent \cite{Bi}. \begin{proof}[Proof of Corollary \ref{cor:eff-bir-bound}]